Proposal to reduce councillors in South Oxfordshire

 But he is concerned that there remain enough members to effectively represent their constituencies and provide opposition scrutiny on committees.

-"I would have thought, off the cuff, that a 40% reduction is rather excessive," he said.'Nothing to do'
+"I would have thought, off the cuff, that a 40% reduction is rather excessive," he said.

 The leader of the Independents on the council, Ann Midwinter also agrees with the proposal.

 "When I first joined the council there were 52 councillors, now there are 48.
 I think we could lose another 10 quite easily," she said.

 "There are lots councillors that have nothing to do."

 In Devon, Independent councillor Terry Snow made a similar proposal.
 But in October it was rejected by the council.